SvenTobias-Hunefeldt/Biofilm_2020/README.md

 # Biofilm_2020
-Code repository for the paper submitted on bottom-up/top-down control mechanisms of an in situ marine biofilm model
+Code repository for the paper submitted to ISME, titled "Ecological drivers switch from bottom-up to top-down during model microbial community successions"